-Brown's entire operation, which by then was operated under the name of Vermont Telephone and Telegraph Company (VT&T).
-Included in the deal were toll stations in general stores in Moretown and Waitsfield, along with and a handful of private subscribers.
-In 1902 NET&T gave Walter Jones, now the president, "permission . . . to connect his lines with the lines of NET&T at Waitsfield."
+As the telephone system grew, NET&T became more interested in rural areas and in 1897 purchased Brown's entire operation, which by then was operated under the name of Vermont Telephone and Telegraph Company (VT&T).
+Included in the deal were toll stations in general stores in Moretown and Waitsfield, along with a handful of private subscribers.
+In 1902, NET&T gave Walter Jones, now the president, "permission . . . to connect his lines with the lines of NET&T at Waitsfield."

 During this time privately installed lines stretched all over the Valley: from Northfield to Warren; Roxbury to East Warren, to Granville; through Waitsfield, and so on.
-Different people owned the lines, none of which were connected.
+The lines were all owned by different people, and none of them connected.
 Until the lines were held under one entity, subscribers could only talk to others along their particular line.